 Mike should acknowledge that building trust online takes more than being his trustworthy self.
 At his physical store, the store itself shows that it is a legitimate business where Mike can meet customers, have conversations, and show them the products where they can touch and feel their quality.
 However, you cannot do any of these with your online presence.

 If he wishes to convince online customers that his business is well-established and reliable, he should first spruce up his online look.
 A strong first impression is needed to be perceived as a legitimate business.
 This is only possible by developing a consistent brand identity reflecting his organizational values and using it through all channels.

 A Professional Business Website

 Mike built an online store on his own using a reputable website builder specialized on e-commerce.
 He listed most of his products with competitive prices and product descriptions.
-It looked great, and he was very proud of his work.
+It looked great, and he was proud of his work.
 But why does his online store attract so few customers?

 There are multiple reasons for the low sales.

 First, his e-commerce website was not optimized for search engines.
 Lack of Search Engine Optimization (SEO) means that neither his online store, nor his products could be found via search engines.
 Mike cannot attract organic traffic to his online store via this important channel.

 Additionally, he didn’t pay attention to the technical details involving an online store design.
 This is normal since website design is not Mike’s field of expertise even though he has been good at technology.
 What he didn’t notice is that online store design involves too many details and technical settings such as responsiveness, user experience (UX) improvements, filters and categories, and third-party integrations.
 He just displayed his products in a nice looking way, and thought job was done.
 However, his customers couldn’t navigate the online store properly because of such technical failures.